-BU Insurance Calculator: Accurately calculate your disability pension and plan financial security
+BU Insurance Calculator: Accurately calculate your occupational disability pension and plan financial security

-One in four employees in Germany will become unable to work during their lifetime.
-A disability insurance calculator shows you quickly and easily how you can secure your financial future.
-Find out how to calculate your optimal pension amount and understand the key contract details.
+One in four employees in Germany will become unable to work at some point in their life.
+A disability insurance calculator quickly and easily shows you how to secure your financial future.
+Discover how to calculate your optimal pension amount and understand the key contract details.

 The topic in brief and concise terms

-A disability insurance calculator provides a quick initial assessment of contributions and potential pension amounts, making it easier to compare providers.
+A disability insurance calculator provides a quick initial assessment of premiums and possible pension amounts, making it easier to compare providers.

-The cost of an occupational disability insurance (BU) strongly depends on individual factors such as age, occupation, and health condition; signing up earlier often ensures more favourable premiums.
+The cost of disability insurance is heavily influenced by individual factors such as age, profession, and health condition; securing it early often ensures cheaper premiums.

-Crucial are contract clauses such as the waiver of abstract referral, a short prognosis period, and good supplementary insurance guarantees.
+Key contractual clauses include the waiver of abstract reference, a short prognosis period, and good reinstatement guarantees.

-Quick orientation: What a disability insurance calculator can do
+Quick Orientation: What a BU insurance calculator provides

-A disability insurance calculator is an online tool that provides you with a preliminary assessment of your potential contributions and pension amount.
-You enter a few personal details, such as your birth date, occupation, and desired pension amount.
+A disability insurance calculator is an online tool that provides you with an initial estimate of your possible contributions and pension amount.
+You enter a few personal details such as date of birth, occupation, and desired pension amount.
 Within minutes, you receive an overview of various tariffs.
-Many calculators also offer comparison features for different providers.
-This enables initial orientation in the complex field of disability insurance.
-Keep in mind that this is an initial indication, and individual advice on disability insurance is often advisable.
+Many calculators also offer comparison functions for different providers.
+This allows for an initial orientation in the complex field of disability insurance.
+Keep in mind that this is a preliminary indication and that individual advice on disability insurance is often advisable.

-The cost of an occupational disability insurance varies greatly and depends on several factors.
-A 25-year-old commercial employee pays approximately 70 euros for a monthly disability pension of 1,500 euros, for example.
+The cost of occupational disability insurance varies greatly and depends on several factors.
+A 25-year-old administrative employee pays from about 70 euros for a monthly disability pension of 1,500 euros.
 For a nurse of the same age, the costs can rise to around 130 euros for the same pension amount.
-Students can often expect contributions starting from about 50 euros.
-The younger and healthier you are at the time of signing the insurance, the cheaper the premiums usually are.
-A disability insurance calculator for specific occupational groups can provide more precise results here.
-These examples highlight the importance of an individual comparison.
+Students can often start with contributions from around 50 euros.
+The younger and healthier you are at the time of signing up, the cheaper the premiums usually are.
+A disability insurance calculator for specific professional groups can provide more accurate results here.
+These examples highlight how important an individual comparison is.

 Expert Knowledge: Understanding Important Clauses and Pitfalls

-Besides the price, the contract terms are crucial for a good occupational disability insurance.
-Pay attention to the waiver of the abstract referral; this is one of the most important clauses.
-The forecast period should not exceed six months.
-A good guarantee of increase allows you to raise your pension later without a new health check.
+In addition to the price, the contract terms are crucial for a good occupational disability insurance.
+Make sure to look for the waiver of the abstract referral; this is one of the most important clauses.
+The prognosis period should not exceed six months.
+A good option to increase coverage allows you to raise your pension later without a new health check.
 Many overlook the importance of a guaranteed pension increase in the event of a claim to offset inflation.
-A comprehensive explanation of occupational disability helps to understand these details.
-A careful examination of these points protects you from unpleasant surprises.
+A comprehensive explanation of the disability insurance helps to understand these details.
+A careful review of these points protects you from unpleasant surprises.

 Pay attention to the following important clauses:

-Waiver of abstract referral: The insurer must not refer you to another profession that you could theoretically still perform.
+Waiver of abstract referral: The insurer cannot refer you to another profession that you could theoretically still perform.

-Shortened forecast period: Six months is common to determine occupational disability.
+Shortened prognosis period: Six months are common to determine a disability.

-Guarantee of increase: Raising the pension for specific life events (e.g., marriage, birth, salary increase) without a new health check.
+Option to increase coverage: Increase the pension during certain life events (e.g., marriage, birth, salary increase) without a new health check.

-Benefit from 50 percent occupational disability: This is the common degree of occupational disability for a benefit.
+Benefit from 50 percent disability: This is the common level of disability for a benefit.

-Infection clause: Important for medical professions, provides benefits in case of a work ban due to infection.
+Infection clause: Important for medical professions, provides cover in case of an activity ban due to an infection.

 These clauses are crucial for solid protection.

-The tax treatment of contributions and pensions from a disability insurance is an important aspect.
-Contributions to an independent disability insurance can be claimed as other provident expenses.
-The maximum amount for this is 1,900 euros annually for employees and 2,800 euros for self-employed individuals.
-In the event of a claim, the disability pension must be taxed, but often only the profit portion is taxable.
-If your total taxable income is below the basic allowance (12,096 euros for 2025), no tax will be due.
+The tax treatment of contributions and pensions from disability insurance is an important aspect.
+Contributions to an independent disability insurance can be claimed as other pension expenses.
+The maximum amount for this is 1,900 euros per year for employees and 2,800 euros for the self-employed.
+In the event of benefits, the disability pension must be taxed, but often only on the yield portion.
+If your total taxable income is below the basic allowance (12,096 euros for 2025), no tax is due.
 An article on tax deductibility can clarify further details here.
-A precise review of your tax situation is recommended.
+A thorough review of your tax situation is advisable.

 Ongoing monthly fixed costs (rent, utilities, energy).

-Savings contributions for retirement (at least ten percent of the disability pension amount).
+Savings rates for retirement provision (at least ten percent of the disability pension amount).

 Expenses for mobility (car, public transport).

-A detailed household budget helps to ascertain the exact needs.
+A detailed household account helps determine the exact requirements.

-Before taking out an occupational disability insurance, you should carefully consider several points.
-Do not compare prices only; pay special attention to the terms and conditions of different providers.
-Answer the health questions absolutely truthfully and completely; even small errors here can have serious consequences.
-Ensure a sufficiently long term, ideally until the statutory retirement age (usually 67 years).
-Check the options for premium dynamics and benefit dynamics so you can adjust your pension to inflation in the future.
-A consideration of the necessity of an occupational disability policy is the first step.
+Before taking out disability insurance, you should carefully examine several points.
+Compare not only prices, but especially the terms and conditions of different providers.
+Complete the health questions truthfully and thoroughly; even small errors can have serious consequences.
+Ensure you have a sufficiently long term, ideally until the statutory retirement age (usually 67 years).
+Review the options for premium and benefit dynamics to adjust your pension for inflation in the future.
+A consideration of the sensibility of disability insurance is the first step.
 Careful preparation and, if necessary, expert advice are invaluable.

-Health questions: Answer all questions completely and absolutely correctly.
+Health questions: Answer all questions completely and accurately.

 Abstract referral: Pay attention to the exclusion of this clause.

-Concrete referral: Review the conditions under which the insurer may refer you to another occupation.
+Concrete referral: Check the conditions under which the insurer may refer you to another occupation.

-Pension amount: Calculate according to your needs (approximately 80 percent of net income).
+Pension amount: Calculate according to needs (approximately 80 percent of net income).

-Post-insurance guarantees: Check options for increasing the pension without a new health examination.
+Follow-up insurance guarantees: Assess options for increasing the pension without further health assessments.

-Dynamic options: Understand premium and benefit dynamics to adjust for inflation.
+Dynamic options: Understand premium and benefit dynamics for inflation adjustment.

 These points will help you find a strong contract.